svahsek/bca/Semester-2/block-1/block1.md

 ## Use of procedures / functions to emphasize modularity

-> To assist the development, implementation and readability of the
-> program, it is usually helpful to modularize (section) the program.
-> Independent functions perform specific and well defined tasks.
-In
-> applying modularization, it is important to watch that the process is
-> not taken so far to a point at which the implementation becomes
-> difficult to read because of fragmentation.
-The program then can be
-> implemented as calls to the various procedures that will be needed in
-> the final implementations.
+> To assist the development, implementation, and readability of the program, it is usually helpful to modularize (section) the program.
+Independent functions perform specific and well-defined tasks.
+In applying modularization, it is important to ensure that the process is not taken too far to the point where the implementation becomes difficult to read due to fragmentation.
+The program can then be implemented as calls to the various procedures that will be needed in the final implementations.

 ## Choice of variable names